Have Pen—Will Travel: My Guide to Freelance Writing

 That article was all the inspiration I needed to sit down and pen this.
-Like Chris's title this "Have Pen.
-Will Travel" is also a play on words.
+Like Chris's title, mine is also a play on words.
 Growing up as a child in the 60s, like many other kids, I was a fan of westerns, or cowboys and Indians as we called them long before political correctness had ever been heard of.

 This series follows the adventures of a man calling himself "Paladin" (played by Richard Boone) taking his name from that of the knight warriors in Charlemagne's court.
 He is a gentleman gunfighter who travels around the West working as a mercenary gunfighter for people who hire him to solve their problems.